 What are the pros and cons of LED downlights?

-LEDs are widely considered the most energy-efficient lighting choice on the market.
+LEDs are widely considered one of the most energy-efficient lighting choices on the market.
 The Federal Government’s Energy Rating agency says “quality LEDs are now in most cases the ‘best buy’ in terms of electricity costs to run, frequency of replacement and overall lifetime costs”.

 More information from our friends at Canstar Blue: LED Light Bulbs Explained